InfoDet: A Dataset for Infographic Element Detection¶

 Key Findings¶

-- Zero-shot detectors nearly fail on infographics (AP < 1.1%), demonstrating that the dataset fills a critical gap for detectors in the infographic domain.
+- Zero-shot detectors almost fail on infographics (AP < 1.1%), highlighting the domain gap InfoDet fills.

-- Grounded CoT improves accuracy by 3–6% on infographic scenarios, with limited gains on simpler charts.
+- Grounded CoT improves accuracy by 3-6% in infographic scenarios, though gains are marginal on simple charts.

 Highlights & Insights¶

-- Thinking-with-Boxes Paradigm: The detect-then-reason approach is simple yet effective, akin to equipping VLMs with a "magnifying glass."
-It is transferable to arbitrary visual reasoning tasks.
+- Thinking-with-Boxes Paradigm: The detect-then-reason approach is simple yet effective, functioning like "magnifying glasses" for VLMs and transferable to other visual reasoning tasks.

-- Synthetic + Real Data Construction: Template-based synthesis (automatic annotation) combined with model-in-the-loop labeling (efficient real-data annotation) balances scale and quality.
+- Synthetic + Real Data Construction: Template-based synthesis (auto-labeling) + model-in-the-loop (efficient real labeling) balances scale and quality.

 Limitations & Future Work¶

-- A domain gap between synthetic and real data persists (synthetic data is simpler), necessitating more real-world samples.
+- A domain gap still exists between synthetic and real data (synthetic is simpler); more real data is needed.

-- HRO detection AP (64.5%) is substantially lower than Chart AP (81.8%), indicating that icon detection remains more challenging.
+- HRO detection AP (64.5%) is significantly lower than Chart AP (81.8%), indicating icon detection is more challenging.

-- Grounded CoT yields marginal improvements on simple charts and may introduce information overload.
+- Improvements from Grounded CoT are less pronounced on simple charts and may introduce information overload.

-- The two-layer separation strategy is hand-engineered; more adaptive layout strategies warrant further exploration.
+- The dual-layer strategy is manually designed; more adaptive layout strategies warrant exploration.

 Related Work & Insights¶

-- vs. Grounding DINO: Zero-shot failure on infographics demonstrates the necessity of domain-specific data.
+- vs Grounding DINO: Zero-shot failure proves the necessity of domain-specific data.

-- vs. DocGenome: A document layout detection dataset; InfoDet pretraining transfers favorably and improves its performance.
+- vs DocGenome: A document layout dataset; InfoDet pre-training can transfer to and enhance its performance.

 Rating¶

-- Novelty: ⭐⭐⭐⭐ The dataset and Grounded CoT task formulation are novel, though the method itself is relatively straightforward.
+- Novelty: ⭐⭐⭐⭐ The dataset and Grounded CoT task definition are novel, though the method is straightforward.

-- Experimental Thoroughness: ⭐⭐⭐⭐⭐ Detection, chart understanding, and transfer learning are all comprehensively evaluated.
+- Experimental Thoroughness: ⭐⭐⭐⭐⭐ Covers detection, chart understanding, and transfer learning.

-- Value: ⭐⭐⭐⭐⭐ The large-scale dataset and open-source release offer extremely high community value.
+- Value: ⭐⭐⭐⭐⭐ Large-scale dataset and open-sourcing provide high community value.